 - Sand does not have enough nutrients for vegetation, therefore fertilizing is required.

-- The last disadvantage is the fact that it shows shrimp and fish waste far quicker than gravel.
+- The last disadvantage is the fact that it shows shrimp and fish waste far more quickly than gravel.
 It gets dirtier faster and takes more work to make the tank look perfect all the time.

 Hint: if you are going to get sand and do not want to spend much money, stick with the pool filter sand (or take a look at Estes Marine Sand) as opposed to the play sand.
 It is a much finer grain it packs more tightly and it’s a little bit harder to clean.